MIT-Emerging-Talent/ET6-practice-code-review/collaboration/README.md

 7. Maintain open communication about progress and challenges.
 8. Create a welcoming and supportive environment.
 9. Address conflicts directly and respectfully.
+10. Escalating unresolved conflicts or issues as a team to a mentor for guidance when they cannot be solved directly.